nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 Cose da ricordare
 <!-- ####  In the next few weeks, we will be watching the European outbreak for signs that the new mitigation measures have stemmed cross-border transmission.-->
 <br><br>
-####  Nelle prossime settimane, osserveremo l'epidemia europea per capire se le nuove misure di rallentamento dell'epidemia abbiano fermato o meno la trasmissione attraverso i confini.
+####  Nelle prossime settimane, osserveremo l'epidemia europea per capire se le nuove misure di rallentamento dei contagi abbiano fermato o meno la trasmissione attraverso i confini.
 <!-- #### We will be monitoring the situation in South America for signs of local transmission as more sequences become available.-->
 #### Monitoreremo la situazione in Sud America alla ricerca di segnali di una trasmissione locale mano a mano che nuove sequenze diventano disponibili.
 <br><br>